norvig/paip-lisp/docs/chapter25.md

 ```

 expecting the expression to start reading at position `2` and thus return `b`.
-In fact, this expression returns a.
+In fact, this expression returns `a`.
 The angry user thinks the implementation has erroneously ignored the `:start` argument and files a bug report,<a id="tfn25-1"></a><sup>[1](#fn25-1)</sup> only to get back the following explanation:

 The function `read-from-string` takes two optional arguments, `eof-errorp` and `eof-value`, in addition to the keyword arguments.